 Overcoming Immunotherapy Resistance in Triple Negative Breast Cancer

-Long Nguyen, M.D., Ph.D., from the University of Chicago, is studying how a protein called BACH1 reduces the response to immunotherapy in triple negative breast cancer.
-The goal of the study is to determine whether targeting BACH1 can improve immunotherapy treatment outcomes for people with triple negative breast cancer.
+Long Nguyen, M.D., Ph.D., from the University of Chicago, is studying how pro-metastatic transcription factors reduce the response to immunotherapy in triple-negative breast cancer.
+The goal of the study is to determine whether targeting these pro-metastatic transcription factors can improve immunotherapy treatment outcomes for people with triple-negative breast cancer.

 Pal, Purab